Phyllonorycter mildredae

 Habitat

-Associated with stands of trees: poplar (Populus alba), gray poplar (Populus canescens), bigtooth aspen (Populus grandidentatum), and various willow (Salix) .
+Associated with stands of trees: white poplar (Populus alba), gray poplar (Populus canescens), bigtooth aspen (Populus grandidentatum), and various willow (Salix) .
 Specific preferences beyond host presence are not documented.

 Distribution